chriss158/InfoService/Installer/readme.txt

 [i] - Information
 [!] - Attention

+Version v1.83:
+[+] Added load paramaters (feedIndex, feedTitle, feedGuid, feedItemIndex, twitterTimeline, twitterId).
+More about that on InfoService Github Wiki.
+[+] You can go now directly to twitter/feed if you click ok on the News/New Tweets popup [*] Improved News/New Tweets popup (New dialog, better to read).
+[*] Include skin files for Titan and TITANIUS
+[-] Fixed #infoservice.feed.img is not set everytime [-] Fixed problems of two many new feed messages on some feeds

 Version v1.82:
 [*] Updated Spanish translation
 [-] Fixed wrong help text (%show%) for update twitter status on movie/series watching